 allowing measurement with an interferometer.

-The Accufiz 6MP high resolution Fizeau has the highest slope acceptance of any interferometer on the market.
+Accufiz high resolution Fizeau interferometers have the highest slope acceptance of any interferometer on the market.
 It can handle mild aspheric departure, enabling simpler test setups for aspheres.

 When a CGH is required, PhaseCam Twyman-Green interferometers provide rapid, non-scanning, whole-field measurement.
 CGH’s are employed for measurement of optics for many of the premiere optical projects currently in process, including NASA’s James Webb Space Telescope.